 3. One (1) member shall be selected from the community by the Grievance Review Committee for a term of two (2) years, with selection eligibility as follows: human resource or employee relations experience of at least one (1) year within the last five (5) years.

-In the event that the selected member resigns or becomes ineligible to serve, for whatever reason, the Committee shall repeat the aforementioned process.
+If the selected member resigns or becomes ineligible to serve, for whatever reason, the Committee shall repeat the aforementioned process.

 E. Alternates